 Using Interactive WebGL to Educate and Demonstrate

-The team recreated the Toyota Logistic Services Distribution Center at Long Beach in 3D, along with various animated vehicles and interesting artifacts for users to tap and explore.
-Website URL – https://trigen.groove-tech.com/
+To prepare the WebGL experience, first, the team recreated the Toyota Logistic Services Distribution Center at Long Beach using 3D software, along with various animated vehicles and other exciting artifacts for users to tap and explore.

 - Sustainable Sites